Shantanu221/Traffic_Signal_recognition_using_CNN/README.md

 # Traffic Sign Detection using CNN
-- Traffic Sign Detection using CNN to classify traffic sign images of different categories
+- Traffic Sign Detection using CNN to classify traffic sign images of 58 categories
 - Achived an accuracy of 91%

 ### Dataset: